artembatura/modify-source-webpack-plugin/README.md

 ### `rules[].modify`

-Type: `(source: string, filename: string) => string`
+Type: `(source: string, path: string) => string`

 `Required`

-Function accept a source and filename.
+Function accept a source and file path.
 Should return a modified source.

 WARNING: modify function should make syntax compatible changes, for example all unsupported syntax will break your build or create errors in runtime.